 A few years ago, I covered a list of Windows Mobile apps, like the 4 spy apps.
-Karl also hit on a number of cool apps for Windows Mobile, like the full PDF guide, and his list of sites to get the best freeware for WM6.
+Karl also hit on a number of cool apps for Windows Mobile, and his list of sites to get the best freeware for WM6.
 But I’ve now switched to a Motorola Droid.
 The Cingular 8125 running Windows Mobile 5 has been stored away in my bedside drawer since 2010.

 Recently, I’ve been building a home web server that I have running in my office without a keyboard or monitor attached.
 I connect to it via VNC from my laptop whenever I want to work on it.
 The other night, I stumbled upon my old Windows Mobile phone and at that moment, my brain started turning.
 Why do I have this great device stashed away in a drawer, when it could be put to good use?
 Even though there’s no cellular service, it still has Wi-Fi capability, so it can still serve as a little mobile computer.